ssm-lab/icsa-2025-replication-package/README.md

 ## Contents
 - `/RA/reference_architecture.pdf` - The reference architecture (RA) of RL frameworks.
-- `/data/data.xlsx` - Data extraction sheet of eighteen RL systems.
+- `/data/data.xlsx` - Data extraction sheet of eighteen RL frameworks.
   - `Axial coding` - Identifies components and their relationships.
   - `Selective coding` - Refines component groups and builds reference architecture.
   - `Final RA` - Finalized reference architecture.
-  - `RA-to-framework mapping` - A view on RA by mapping each RA component to its realization status in RL systems.
+  - `RA-to-framework mapping` - A view on RA by mapping each RA component to its realization status in RL frameworks.

 ## Color coding
 We use the following color codes in `Final RA`.